Using the Holden Village Audio Archive

 Holden Village pays for the ongoing support of the resource.
 If you would like to contribute (financially or otherwise) please contact us.

-Many many people contributed to this project, including many volunteers, including Jerry Johansen of Illinois, who donated many many hours to making this archive a reality.
-Matt Perry was the project lead and developer for the archive, which was constructed using Drupal 6.
+Many many people contributed to the creation of the Holden Village Audio Archive, including hundreds of summer volunteers.
+Special appreciation goes to Jerry Johansen of Illinois, who donated many many hours to making this archive a reality.
+Matt Perry was the initial project lead and developer for the online archive.